Saviyo-009/Saviyo-009/README.md

 - 👋 Hi, I’m @Saviyo-009
 - 👀 I’m interested in Data Science and Artificial Intelligence
 - 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on SQL and Phyton Projects.
-- 📫 How to reach me ...
+- 📫 Reach me oh anifsavio.rodrigues09@gmail.com

 <!---
 Saviyo-009/Saviyo-009 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.